awsdocs/amazon-lightsail-developer-guide/doc_source/prepare-windows-based-instance-and-create-snapshot.md

 1. On the Lightsail home page, choose the name of the Windows Server instance for which you want to create a snapshot\.

 1. Choose **Stop** at the top of the instance management page to stop your instance\.
-![\[Stop your Windows Server instance before creating a snapshot.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cfefe1b500656f5beb2491eaf820d8f4/images/amazon-lightsail-stop-a-windows-instance.png)
+![\[Stop your Windows Server instance before creating a snapshot.\]](https://d9yljz1nd5001.cloudfront.net/en_us/aa4810f664dabff907209ee92babaa14/images/amazon-lightsail-stop-a-windows-instance.png)
 **Note**
 Stopping an instance makes any website or service on it unavailable until you start it again\.

 1. Choose the **Snapshots** tab\.

-1. Enter a descriptive name for the snapshot, such as “Backup\-snapshot\.”
-![\[Enter a descriptive name for your Windows Server snapshot.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cfefe1b500656f5beb2491eaf820d8f4/images/amazon-lightsail-create-backup-snapshot.png)
+1. Under the **Manual snapshots** section of the page, choose **Create snapshot**, then enter a name for your snapshot\.

+   Resource names:
+   + Must be unique within each AWS Region in your Lightsail account\.
+   + Must contain 2 to 255 characters\.
+   + Must start and end with an alphanumeric character or number\.
+   + Can include alphanumeric characters, numbers, periods, dashes, and underscores\.

+1. Choose **Create**\.

-1. Choose **Create snapshot**, then choose **Create snapshot** again to confirm\.
+1. At the prompt, choose **Create snapshot** again to confirm\.

    The snapshot process takes a few minutes to complete\.